mesarth/JSONPath-Notebook/README.md

 ### Switching input file (context)

-On first execution of a cell the input file is determined as follows
+On the first execution of a cell, the input file is determined as follows

 - by default the JSON file opened in the editor will be used
   - if there is more than one JSON file opened in the editor, a popup appears asking to select a file
   - there is also an option in this popup to select a file from the file system
 - if there is no JSON file opened, a popup appears asking to select a file

-The chosen context (input file) gets saved inside the notebook (per cell) and can be changed any time by clicking on the corresponding button in the lower right of the cell.
+The chosen context (input file) gets saved inside the notebook (per cell) and can be changed at any time by clicking on the corresponding button in the lower right of the cell.

 ![Switching input file Showcase](./images/context.gif)